Electric cars

 Abstract motion-blur texture with sweeping horizontal streaks of teal, red, and orange light against a dark background, creating a sense of speed and movement.

-What is Benefit in Kind (BIK)?
+What Is Benefit in Kind (BiK) Tax?

-Common benefits subject to BIK include:
+Common benefits that attract BiK include:

-• Company cars available for private use
+• Company cars available for private use (including commuting)

 • Private medical or dental insurance